DynamicSwarms/ds-crazyflies/docs/crazyflies.rst

 * ``safeflieID/sendTarget``

 With takeoff and land the crazyflie can be started and stopped.
-During flight targets can be sent on the `sendTarget <https://github.com/DynamicSwarms/ds-crazyflies/blob/master/src/crazyflies_interfaces/msg/SendTarget.msg>`_ topic:
+During flight, targets can be sent using the `sendTarget <https://github.com/DynamicSwarms/ds-crazyflies/blob/master/src/crazyflies_interfaces/msg/SendTarget.msg>`_ topic:

 .. code-block::
     :caption: SendTarget.msg